bobby-king3/baseball-analytics-python/README.md

 This repository contains Python implementations of statistical analyses from the book "Analyzing Baseball Data with R", translated into Python's data science stack (pandas, matplotlib, seaborn, scikit-learn).

+**Chapters:**
-**Chapters covered:** Starting from Chapter 4 (Chapters 1-3 focuses on R installation and basics)
+- Starting from Chapter 4 (Chapters 1-3 focuses on R installation and basics)
+**Data:**
-**Data:** Extended through 2024 season (book uses data through 2022) so some metrics will slightly differ from the book
+- Extended through 2024 season (book uses data through 2022) so some metrics will slightly differ from the book

 ## Notebooks